tempbottle/comm-1/PROTOCOL.md

 the message travels in the direction of the recipient, and doesn't flood the network as a whole.

-Another feature of message delivery is that messages can be stored in the network until the recipient is available to receive it.
+A feature of message delivery is that messages can be stored in the network until the recipient is available to receive it.
+This allows you to send a message to someone who may be offline, and when they come online, they will receive it.
 Nodes SHOULD relay a message repeatedly, but at longer and longer intervals using exponential backoff.

 When the recipient finally receives the message, it MUST send an acknowledgement back to the sender using the same delivery procedure: relaying.
 The intent is for all intermediary nodes that previously relayed the message to now see the acknowledgement.
-The sender should permanently store this acknowledgement with the message so that it may be able to distribute it whenever another node tries to send it the (already received) message.
+This prevents messages from being relayed infinitely, even after they've been received.
+The sender should permanently store this acknowledgement with the message so that it may be able to distribute it whenever another node tries to send the (already received) message.

 If a node receives an acknowledgement, it should relay it towards the recipient and temporarily store it.
-If the node has the message to which the acknowledgement pertains to queued to send later (because of repeated relaying), it MUST cancel the relaying of said message and MUST NOT relay it again ever.
+If the node has the message to which the acknowledgement pertains queued to send later (because of repeated relaying), it MUST cancel the relaying of said message and MUST NOT relay it again ever.

 If a node receives a message from another node, and it has an acknowledgement for the same message, it MUST relay the acknowledgement to the node that just